II’ll start by sharing what qualifies me for this work and the personal journey that led me here.

-For years, I quietly battled imposter syndrome behind every title: wife, daughter, mother, pastor’s wife, author, educator etc., On the outside, I had the certifications and affirmations.
-But inside, I was stuck chasing a version of success that didn’t feel like mine.
-Eventually, I had to stop performing and start asking the hard questions: What does thriving look like for me?
-Thriving that is not based on other people’s expectations, but rooted in truth.
+For years, I quietly battled imposter syndrome behind every title I carried: wife, daughter, mother, pastor’s wife, author, educator.
+On the outside, I had the certifications, accomplishments, and affirmations.
+On the inside, I was chasing a version of success that didn’t feel like mine.

 That was my turning point.